Under the Riccione Sun

-Under the Riccione Sun (Sotto il sole di Riccione) is a 2020 Italian comedy-drama film directed by YouNuts!, written by Caterina Salvadori and Enrico Vanzina and starring Cristiano Caccamo, Ludovica Martino, Lorenzo Zurzolo and Isabella Ferrari.
+Under the Riccione Sun (Sotto il sole di Riccione) is a 2020 Italian comedy-drama film directed by YouNuts! and written by Caterina Salvadori and Enrico Vanzina.
+It stars Cristiano Caccamo, Ludovica Martino, Lorenzo Zurzolo and Isabella Ferrari, and it is set in Riccione, Emilia-Romagna.
 The film was released on 1 July 2020.

 The film was followed by Under the Amalfi Sun, released on 13 July 2022.